-1914 Female impersonator Julian Eltinge is lyricist and star of The Crinoline Girl.
+1914 Female impersonator Julian Eltinge is the lyricist and star of The Crinoline Girl.
 Otto Hauerbach provides the book and Percy Wenrich the score.
-The show twirls at the Knickerbocker Theatre for 11 weeks.
+The show plays the Knickerbocker Theatre for 11 weeks.

 1918 Actor-manager Sir George Alexander dies in London at age 60.
 His most popular role was the lead in The Prisoner of Zenda.
-In 1889 he took his own theatre and began producing the plays of Oscar Wilde and Arthur Wing Pinero.
+In 1889, he began producing the plays of Oscar Wilde and Arthur Wing Pinero at his own theatre.

 1922 Phileas Fogg is asked to go Round in Fifty instead of 80 days.
 The musical runs at London's Hippodrome for 471 performances.
 Circling the globe are Renee Reel, George Robey, and Wallace and Barry Lupino.

 1933 Right around the Three-Cornered Moon is a family that loses its money and doesn't know how to work.
 Ruth Gordon and Brian Donlevy are in the cast of the Gertrude Tokonogy comedy.
 It runs nearly 10 weeks at the Cort Theatre.

 1948 An unusual double-bill of one-acts opens at the Cort Theatre: Thornton Wilder's The Happy Journey to Trenton and Camden and Jean-Paul Sartre's The Respectful Prostitute.
 It runs 318 performances.